ibm-cloud-docs/cis/mtls.md

 # Using mutual TLS
 {: #mtls-features}

 Mutual Transport Layer Security (mTLS) authentication ensures that traffic is both secure and trusted in both directions between a client and server.
-It is only available for customers at the Enterprise or Security plan level.
+It is only available to customers at any Enterprise plan level.
 {: shortdesc}

 When mTLS is configured, access is granted only to requests with a corresponding client certificate.
 When a request reaches your application, CIS responds with a request for the client certificate.
 If the client fails to present the certificate, the request is not allowed to proceed.
 Otherwise, the key exchange proceeds.